MWATelescope/giant-squid/README.md

 ---

-`giant-squid` was originally created as a library to do MWA ASVO related tasks in the Haskell programming language (now available in Rust).
+`giant-squid` was originally created as a library to do MWA ASVO related tasks in the Haskell programming language (it is now available in Rust).
 However, it's not just a library; the `giant-squid` executable acts as an alternative to the [manta-ray-client](https://github.com/ICRAR/manta-ray-client) and may better suit users for a few reasons: